luna-system/cider-listenbrainz-plus/README.md

 - Where possible, all features are transparent in how they operate.
 - We make use of Cider's custom pages feature to add an "Advanced" page that gives transparent views of much of the processing done by this plugin's services
 - Logging and debug data are hidden and not rendered until you choose to make them visible, so there is no "log lag."
+- Scrobbles are locally queued to handle offline listening and failure resiliency (will retry scrobbles that fail)

 ### Planned UX Improvements